-Participants' Rights- it is important to remember that participation in a clinical trial is voluntary.
+Participants' rights are important to remember because participation in any clinical trial is voluntary.
 The rights of a participant do not change because they take part in a research study.

 If you have any questions about participating in a clinical research study please contact an Akron General Medical Center research office.